vanvalenlab/deepcell-tf/CONTRIBUTING.md

 - Read the guidelines below and ensure your changes are consistent with them.
 - Read and abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
-- Ensure your changes are consistent with the [coding style](https://github.com/vanvalenlab/deepcell-tf/blob/master/CONTRIBUTING.md#python-coding-style).
+- Ensure your changes are consistent with the [coding style](https://github.com/vanvalenlab/deepcell-tf/blob/master/CONTRIBUTING.md#Python-coding-style).
-- Run the existing [Unit Tests](https://github.com/vanvalenlab/deepcell-tf/blob/master/CONTRIBUTING.md#running-unit-tests) and write new tests for your code.
+- Run the existing [tests](https://github.com/vanvalenlab/deepcell-tf/blob/master/CONTRIBUTING.md#running-existing-tests) and write new tests for your code.

 ## How to become a contributor and submit new code